-Click here to view your health plan’s preferred drug list (PDL) of covered medications.
+Click here to view your health plan’s prescription drug list (PDL) of covered medications.

 Your health plan covers a 90-day supply of medication through local Walgreens pharmacies.
 If you would like to participate: